-3.7 Host-Port Interface (HPI)
+3.8 Host-Port Interface (HPI)

-The 5501 HPI provides an 8-bit parallel interface (multiplexed mode) to a host with the following features:
+The 5502 HPI provides an interface to a host with the following features:

-- Host access to on-chip DARAM (excluding CPU memory-mapped registers) - 16-bit address register with autoincrement capability for faster transfers - Multiple address/data strobes provide a glueless interface to a variety of hosts - HRDY signal for handshaking with host
+- 16-bit host address bus and 16-bit host data bus (non-multiplexed mode only) - Multiplexed and non-multiplexed modes - Host access to on-chip DARAM (excluding CPU memory-mapped registers) - 16-bit address register with autoincrement capability for faster transfers - Multiple address/data strobes provide a glueless interface to a variety of hosts - HRDY signal for handshaking with host

-The 5501 HPI can access the entire DARAM space of the 5501 (excluding memory-mapped CPU registers); however, it does not have access to external memory of the peripheral I/O space.
+The 5502 HPI can access the entire DARAM space of the 5502 (excluding memory-mapped CPU registers); however, it does not have access to external memory of the peripheral I/O space.
 Furthermore, the HPI cannot access internal DARAM space when the device is in reset.
 Note that all accesses made through the HPI are word-addressed.

-NOTE: No host access should occur when the HPI is placed in IDLE.
+No host access should occur when the HPI is placed in IDLE.
 The host cannot wake up the DSP through the DSP\INT bit of the HPIC register when the DSP is in IDLE mode.